-And for an added boost of flavor, I added a little coconut extract and toasted shredded unsweetened coconut flakes.
+And for an added boost of flavor, and to ensure it’s the best keto coconut cream pie, I added a little coconut extract and toasted shredded unsweetened coconut flakes.
 The coconut extract really makes a difference and it’s something you should not omit.

 You’ll need a heavy bottom saucepan to make the pie filling.
 Start by heating up the heavy cream, coconut cream, coconut milk, sweetener, egg yolks, and coconut extract until it gently simmers.

 Once the milk mixture is heated through you’ll sprinkle the unflavored gelatin being sure to whisk continually.

 Then comes the toasted coconut flakes that you’ll mix in and continue to cook the pie filling until it starts to thicken about 5-7 minutes.
 At this point allow your pie filling to fully cool at room temperature before placing the filling into the pie crust, about 15-20 minutes.

 It’s important to note that the filling will continue to thicken once it is allowed to cool completely in the fridge, this is where the added gelatin really comes in play.